-A crime prevention specialist from the Pasadena Police Department discusses and answers questions on personal safety.
+A Campus Safety Officer discusses and answers questions on personal safety.
 Topics include: How to avoid threatening situations and what to do when you find yourself in a potentially hazardous situation.
-Campus Safety is doing more hands on safety and security training with faculty, staff and students.
+Campus Safety is doing more hands on safety and security training with faculty, staff, and students.
+This training time is coordinated by Community Coordinators in a particular housing area.
+The training includes personal and housing safety, as well as fire safety, evacuation plans, and fire drills.